imanidris/imanidris/README.md

 - 🔭 I’m currently working on my thesis project
-- 🌱 I’m currently learning about
+- 🌱 And learning about AI detection and Explainable AI
-- 📫 How to reach me:

 #### Portfolio: